The Loves of Carmen (1927 film)

 The Loves of Carmen is a 1927 American silent romantic drama film directed by Raoul Walsh.
 The film, based on the novella Carmen by Prosper Mérimée, stars Dolores del Río in the title role, and Don Alvarado as Jose.
-The film was restored by the Museum of Modern Art and The Film Foundation.
+Due to the public apathy towards silent films, a sound version was also prepared in 1928.
+While the sound version has no audible dialog, it was released with a synchronized musical score with sound effects using both the sound-on-disc and sound-on-film process.